rollator3000/BWM-Article/README.md

 #### [5] 04_Imputation_Approach.R
     - Evaluate the Imputation approach on the data with induced BWM (both Test- & Train-Set)
-    - Impute the BWM-Missing values in the train-set with TOMBI-Imputation & train a RF on it then
+    - Impute the BWM-Missing values in the train-set with TOBMI-Imputation & train a RF on it then
     - Results of the evaluation are stored in 'Docs/Evaluation_Results/IMP_Approach'

+#### [6] 05_Blockwise_Approach.R
+    - Evaluate the Blockmwise approach on the data with induced BWM (both Test- & Train-Set)
+    - Fit a RF seperatly on each block of the train data that test & train have in common
+    - Weight the final predicitons on the test-set with the oob-AUC of the block-wise RFs to obtain predicitons on the test-set
+    - Results of the evaluation are stored in 'Docs/Evaluation_Results/BW_Approach'

 ## Folder-Structure
 ```